 - In 2019, Florida ranked 28th for states with the most distracted driver accidents.
 If you're a safe driver, you could save more with Progressive's Snapshot program.

 - According to the Insurance Information Institute, Florida ranked third in the nation for most motor vehicle thefts in 2019.
 Carry comprehensive coverage to help protect your vehicle against theft.

 - An estimated 20.4% of Florida drivers were uninsured as of 2019.
 With uninsured motorist coverage, you're protected, up to the limits of your policy, if the other driver can't pay.

 - Florida is one of only two states — along with Virginia — that uses an FR-44 form.
 This is used in place of an SR-22 form for drivers who have severe infractions on their record.

 How to get car insurance in Florida

-We ask simple questions and you choose your coverages.
+We ask easy questions and you customize your coverages.

 Call a rep